nkanyang/data-process-cli/README.md

 ```
 ✗ data-process-cli p
 Result written to file output-order-priority.json successfully!
-Time Cosumed: 0 seconds : 50 milliseconds
+Time Cosumed: 8 seconds : 359 milliseconds
 ls
 data.csv                   output-order-priority.json
 ```
+Usage of file name specification is the same as example 1.

-#### Days to Ship
+#### Example 3: Days to Ship

 Get Average Time to ship(in days), and Number of Orders For Each Month(grouped by year), and by each Country(grouped by region),with totals for each levl.

 spcific output file name and source data file name
 ```
-✗ data-process-cli t my-shiptime-report.json -s data.csv
+✗ data-process-cli t
-Result written to file my-shiptime-report.json successfully!
+Result written to file output-days-to-ship.json successfully!
-Time Cosumed: 0 seconds : 69 milliseconds
+Time Cosumed: 11 seconds : 241 milliseconds
 ls
-data.csv                   my-shiptime-report.json
+data.csv                   output-days-to-ship.json
 ```
+Usage of file name specification is the same as example 1.

 ## Performance Optimization

-The most significant performance optimization is use two steps to process data: map and reduce.
+The most significant performance optimization is using two steps to process data: map and reduce.
-The map function is used when going through all the records and only do the necessary statistics and store the result.
+The map function is used when going through all the records and only do the necessary statistics and store data to result.
 After finish reading data, the reduce function will handle the map result and calculate the outcome of specific properties.

+The alternative way is adding up all the totals when reading every record, which we don't need to reduce in the end but  is extremely time-consuming.

 Take task 1 for example,here is a simple test:

-Calculate all properties when reading ervery record
+Before: Adding up all the totals when reading every record
 ```
 Data written to file ../data/revenue-cost-profit.json successfully!
 node index.js  79.85s user 0.60s system 101% cpu 1:19.06 total
 ```
-map + reduce
+After: map + reduce
 ```
 Data written to file ../data/revenue-cost-profit.json successfully!
 node index.js  27.28s user 0.33s system 100% cpu 27.381 total
 ```

 The reason of improvement is that "map + reduce" significantly reduce the number of calculation when processing large amount of recourds(millions).

 A thought: